-Sheridan ranks #1 for research partnerships in annual research college rankings
+Sheridan ranks #1 in research partnerships and industry research income in annual college rankings

 - Sheridan welcomes Mark Jones as new Dean of the Faculty of Animation, Arts & Design